proximile/NH-House-of-Representatives-Committee-Summaries/data/summaries/2022/03/BywjkKBfhV4_House Finance - Division II (03_21_22).md

 Upload Date: 2022-03-21
 Video ID: BywjkKBfhV4

-**Comprehensive Summary of the New Hampshire House of Representatives Finance Division II Meeting (March 21, 2022)**
+### Comprehensive Summary of NH House of Representatives Finance Committee - Division II Meeting (March 21, 2022)

-The New Hampshire House of Representatives Finance Division II meeting on March 21, 2022, featured extensive discussions on a range of bills and amendments, reflecting both practical decision-making and philosophical debates.
-Key topics included disaster relief funding, education initiatives, infrastructure projects, and social inclusion programs.
-Here’s a cohesive summary of the meeting:
+The New Hampshire House of Representatives Finance Committee, Division II, convened on March 21, 2022, to discuss a range of bills and amendments, focusing on disaster relief, infrastructure, education, housing, and social programs.
+The meeting highlighted both practical financial considerations and philosophical debates about government spending priorities.

 ---

+#### **Key Discussions and Outcomes**

-### **1. Disaster Relief and Funding**
+1. **Disaster Relief and Infrastructure Funding**
-Legislators discussed the challenges of providing timely financial support to communities affected by natural disasters.
-Concerns were raised about the current system, which requires towns to pay 25% of damage costs before receiving FEMA reimbursement—a burden many cannot afford.
-Proposals included creating a statutory mechanism for faster access to relief funds and leveraging the state’s Exceptional Disaster Relief Loan program.
-Additionally, the recent federal omnibus spending bill’s 90-10 cost-sharing adjustment was noted as a positive step to reduce the financial burden on applicants.
+   - **Disaster Recovery Challenges**: Representatives discussed the difficulties small towns face in funding disaster recovery, particularly road repairs, due to limitations in FEMA rules.
+The **Exceptional Disaster Relief Loan** program, established in 2017-2018 and requiring a presidential disaster declaration, was highlighted.
+Updates on the **omnibus spending bill** noted a shift to a 90-10 cost-share split for disaster relief, reducing the burden on applicants.
+   - **Parking Garage Project**: A significant debate centered on funding for a $35 million parking garage project.
+Some representatives questioned the use of general revenue and suggested redirecting funds from a proposed $40 million rebate program to cover the costs.
+   - **Natural Disaster Assistance**: Representative John Ahern emphasized the need for a statutory mechanism to provide immediate financial assistance to towns affected by natural disasters, citing challenges faced by towns like Acworth and Langdon.

+2. **Rebate Program and Housing Crisis**
+   - **Vehicle Registration Rebate**: The committee debated a proposed **$25 vehicle registration rebate**, with some members criticizing it as inequitable and "gimmicky" (e.g., truckers receiving the same amount as motorcycle owners).
+A motion was made to remove the rebate section from the bill and focus on the parking garage project.
+   - **Housing Initiative**: Representative Heath proposed reallocating the $40 million rebate funds to address the state’s housing crisis, combining it with the governor’s $100 million housing initiative to create a $140 million fund for statewide housing improvements.

+3. **Education Programs and Funding**
+   - **Medicaid Direct Certification Program**: Jessica Goran from New Hampshire Hunger Solutions advocated for the Medicaid Direct Certification program, which would automatically certify children receiving Medicaid for free or reduced-price school meals.
+The program aims to reduce administrative burdens, improve access to meals, and enhance academic performance.
+Mark Manganiello noted the program could increase state adequacy grants by up to $60 million, though the impact would not be realized until fiscal year 2025.
+   - **Education Freedom Account (EFA) Administrator**: An amendment was passed to fund an EFA administrator position starting July 2022 and incorporate the Medicaid Direct Certification program.
+   - **Regional Career and Technical Education Agreements (RCTEAs)**: Representative Rick Ladd introduced **HB 1661**, which aims to align calendars between sending and receiving districts for career and technical education (CTE) programs, reducing missed instructional days and improving student participation.

+4. **Unified Co-Curricular Activities (HB 1624)**
+   - **Purpose and Scope**: **House Bill 1624** proposes a $50,000 annual grant program under the Department of Education to support **unified co-curricular activities** for students with disabilities, including sports, theater, and other programs that integrate students with disabilities and their neurotypical peers.
+The funds would cover startup costs like equipment and uniforms but not ongoing operational expenses.
+   - **Grants and Equity**: Schools could apply for grants of up to $4,000 per program, with unused funds reallocated to schools with existing programs.
+Discussions emphasized equitable access for smaller or financially challenged districts.
+   - **Rule-Making and Implementation**: The Department of Education would manage the program, with rules established by **September 1, 2022**, to allow sufficient time for rule-making.

+5. **Philosophical Differences and Government Spending**
+   - The meeting highlighted philosophical disagreements about the role of government, with some members advocating for returning money to taxpayers (e.g., through rebates) and others emphasizing the need to address pressing issues like infrastructure, housing, and education.

+6. **Other Bills and Amendments**
+   - **Police Standards and Training Council**: An amendment reduced the appropriation for the Police Standards and Training Council from $350,000 to $175,000 for fiscal year 2023.
+   - **Co-Curricular Program Grants**: The committee voted on **HB 1624**, which limits grants for co-curricular programs to $4,000 per program and adjusts the effective date to September 1, 2022.
+The bill passed unanimously.

 ---

-### **2. Education Initiatives**
-Several education-related bills were debated, with a focus on improving access and equity:
-- **Medicaid Direct Certification for School Meals**: Jessica Goran of New Hampshire Hunger Solutions advocated for automatically certifying eligible children for free and reduced school meals using Medicaid data.
-This program, already successful in other states, reduces administrative burdens and enhances students’ academic performance, attendance, and health.
-- **Regional Career and Technical Education (CTE) Agreements**: HB 1661, introduced by Representative Rick Ladd, seeks to align school calendars between sending districts and CTE centers to minimize missed instructional time and boost participation in CTE programs, which are currently underutilized in New Hampshire.
-- **Unified Co-Curricular Activities (HB 1624)**: This bill, introduced by Representative Tim Lang, proposes a $50,000 annual grant program to support unified activities (e.g., sports, theater) that integrate students with and without disabilities.
-The program focuses on startup costs like equipment and aims to promote inclusion and social development.
-Amendments included capping individual grants at $4,000 and adjusting the effective date to September 1, 2022, to allow for rulemaking.

----

-### **3. Infrastructure and Funding Debates**
-Legislators engaged in heated discussions about funding priorities, particularly for a parking garage project and a proposed $40 million rebate program:
-- **Parking Garage Funding**: Questions were raised about the source of funds and the overall cost of the project.
-Some members suggested reallocating funds from the rebate program to support the garage.
-- **Rebate Program Debate**: The $40 million rebate program, which would provide $25 refunds to vehicle registrants, faced significant criticism.
-Opponents called it “gimmicky” and questioned its fairness, administrative burden, and limited individual impact.
-Suggestions were made to redirect the funds to more pressing needs like housing or infrastructure.

----

-### **4. Other Key Bills and Amendments**
-- **HB 1661**: Amended to remove the rebate program and focus solely on parking garage funding.
-- **HB 1627**: Passed an amendment to include funding for an Education Freedom Account administrator and the Medicaid direct certification program (5-1 vote).
-- **HB 1682**: Amended to reduce the appropriation for the Police Standards and Training Council from $350,000 to $175,000 for hiring a staff attorney and two investigators.

----

-### **5. Philosophical and Procedural Matters**
-The meeting highlighted philosophical differences among legislators regarding the role of government.
-Some advocated for returning funds to taxpayers, while others emphasized addressing systemic issues like housing, infrastructure, and education.
-Procedural matters, such as drafting amendments, aligning effective dates with fiscal years, and assigning responsibilities for bill summaries, were also addressed.

----

-### **6. Broader Themes and Next Steps**
-The discussions underscored a commitment to balancing immediate needs with long-term state priorities.
-Key themes included:
-- **Inclusion and Social Development**: Bills like HB 1624 received broad support for fostering social integration and positive human experiences among students.
-- **Equity and Access**: Efforts to streamline programs like Medicaid direct certification and expand CTE opportunities aimed to reduce barriers for underserved populations.
-- **Fiscal Responsibility**: Debates over funding allocations reflected a focus on maximizing resources and ensuring taxpayer dollars address the most critical needs.

-The meeting concluded with a recess, with plans to reconvene later in the afternoon for further discussions and amendments.

----

-### **Conclusion**
+#### **Conclusion**
-The March 21, 2022, meeting of the New Hampshire House of Representatives Finance Division II showcased a blend of practical governance and ideological debate.
-Legislators worked to address pressing issues like disaster relief, education access, and infrastructure funding while grappling with broader questions about the role of government in supporting communities and taxpayers.
-The meeting’s outcomes reflected a commitment to inclusion, equity, and fiscal responsibility, setting the stage for continued deliberations on these critical issues.
+The meeting concluded with procedural updates, including the drafting of new amendments and scheduling for the next committee session.
+The discussions reflected a mix of practical financial concerns, differing views on government spending priorities, and a shared commitment to addressing critical issues like disaster relief, housing, and education.